 Check out our review of Media Temple if you want to learn more.
 Use our exclusive code and receive 20% off new hosting sign-ups: makeuseof20

 Namecheap is one of the best options for first-timers who want to test the waters of web hosting.
-The Value plan starts at an unbeatable price of $9.88 for the first year and only costs $38.88 per year to renew afterwards — that’s $3.24 per month.
+The Value plan starts at an unbeatable price of $9.88 for the entire first year and only costs $38.88 per year to renew afterward — that’s $3.24 per month.

 For that price, you get 20 GB of SSD storage, unlimited bandwidth, up to 3 domains and 50 subdomains, cPanel for management, 50 email accounts, support for CloudFlare, and all kinds of other additional software.
 And the performance is excellent for what you pay — much better than some web hosts that cost twice as much.